Softnet-Free/softnet-ms/docs/contacts/using-contacts.md

 ![]({{ site.baseurl }}{% link assets/images/image_cont.4_2.png %})

-Here, we select a contact "Karina Koifman", enter the name "Karina" in the "user name" field, check the "Enabled" box and uncheck the "Dedicated" box:
+Here, we select the contact "Karina Koifman".
+The name "Karina", which is the default name for this contact, is substituted in the "user name" field by the form itself.
+We do not change it.
+Then we check the "Enabled" box and uncheck the "Dedicated" box:

 ![]({{ site.baseurl }}{% link assets/images/image_cont.4_3.png %})

-Clicking on the "Create" button takes us back to the domain page, where a new contact user Karina has appeared in the user list:
+Clicking on the "Create" button takes us back to the domain page, where a new Contact user Karina has appeared in the user list:

 ![]({{ site.baseurl }}{% link assets/images/image_cont.4_4.png %})